TurboGears/tg2tut/hiringpond/README.txt

  * add login
  * add ability to edit own resume
  * complete tag support
- * add support for adding in a google-analytics account per resume
- * add support for adding in a google-analytics account for all site
- * add support for adding in a google verifier meta tag for all site
  * add ability to compile new custom resumes
  * add ability to change default resume displayed
  * add ability to output PDF